Illya9999/OasisProject/README.md

+# **WARNING**
+**ANY PRIVATE MOOMOO.IO SERVER THAT YOU CONNECT TO HAS THE ABILITY TO EXECUTE MALICIOUS CODE IN YOUR BROWSER DUE TO A BUG IN MOOMOO'S CODE.
+ONLY CONNECT TO SERVERS RUN BY TRUSTED PEOPLE**

 # The Oasis project
 The goal of the Oasis project is to create a server that is free from hacks and crashes so that it is actually playable

 **This project is based off of m.io by wwwg.
 You can find his repo here:** https://github.com/wwwg/m.io

 # What does the Oasis currently support?
 Here is a list of the features implemented, please note that the project is currently work in progress.